← Back to search results

 Pastoral Care

 Kent College has a reputation for being a friendly and caring school, and our pastoral structure is designed to give all pupils the support they need from the start of their school career to the day they leave.
 Our mission is always pupil-centred and to focus on enabling every child to become the best they can be.
 The Heads of House lead their teams of Tutors and have overall responsibility for the academic and pastoral wellbeing of the pupils in their age groups.
-All of the Heads of Houses work in close co-operation with the Deputy Head of Wellbeing and Pastoral as well as House Parents, and the Head to ensure that all students receive the care and nurturing they need from the day they arrive to the time they leave Kent College.
-The school runs a Health and Wellbeing week and believes feelings of wellbeing are fundamental to the overall health of an individual, enabling them to successfully overcome difficulties and achieve their goals in life.
+The school believes feelings of wellbeing are fundamental to the overall health of an individual, enabling them to successfully overcome difficulties and achieve their goals in life.